Unique-Divine/Unique-Divine.github.io/astrowind/src/content/post/japanese/02-advice-how-to-take-advice.md

 Of course, if it’s easier to just follow the advice exactly, do that.
 But chill.
 Relax.
 Don’t be a stressed-out zealot, frantically obeying every word as if your life depends on it.
 It doesn’t.

-And don’t spiral into despair, either.
+And don’t spiral into despair either.
 **“Maybe it’s possible for others, but not for me”** is the mantra of people who’ve already given up.
 Don’t be that person.
-Don’t be the emo “it’s all B.S.” person, either.
+Don’t be the emo “it’s all B.S.” person either.

-Or…fine.
-Be that person.
-But be it **quietly**.

 ### Protect Your Inner Child